 There are a number of tools and materials that I have found really useful when looking after my indoor plants.
 Whether it is helping me to care for my plants or monitor their condition, it’s much easier to have thriving plants when you use good equipment.

 These are the tools and materials that I use at home.
 I’ve tried and tested this equipment and can recommend them without question.
 Good equipment doesn’t have to cost a lot of money.
 Many indoor gardening tools and materials can be purchased very cheaply.
 I do have a few more expensive tools which make life a lot easier, but these are entirely optional.

 There are loads of pruning tools to choose from, but I find the quality can be really patchy.
 These pruners from Fiskars are great because they’re sharp and precise and are comfortable to use.
 They don’t cost the earth but do a really good job.
 Read the reviews and buy now on Amazon.

 A good watering can is essential for watering indoor plants.
 I like one with a precise spout so the water goes exactly where I want it, and not all over the floor or furniture.
 I tend to take a lot of my smaller houseplants to the sink to water them, as this reduced mess, but the larger plants need the water to come to them.
-I’ve found the MyLifeUNIT watering can to be one of the best watering cans for indoor plants.
+I’ve found this watering can to be really easy to use and ideal for watering my indoor plants.
 It’s a good size without being excessively heavy when full.
 It’s also inexpensive which helps.

 Picking the right fertilizer for your houseplants can make a huge difference to the health of your plants.
 However, it can quickly get confusing with all of the different preparations and strengths of fertilizer available.